-If you’re not a professional chef, the specifics of each and every type of knife can be hard to remember, especially when there are several that look similar, like a carving or chef knife.
-Amateur home chefs are going to ask themselves, “what exactly is the difference between this carving knife and the chef knife?”
+If you’re not a professional chef, the specifics of each and every type of knife can be hard to remember, especially when there are several that look similar, like carving knife vs chef knife.
+Amateur home chefs are going to ask themselves, “what exactly is the difference between this carving knife and the chef knife?
+What is a carving knife?”

 The primary difference between carving knives and chef’s knives is their design and use:

-Read on to find out more about each type of knife, their different uses, and how to care for them, as well as a short list of some of the best carving and chef’s knives on the market.
+Read on to find out more about each type of knife, carving knife uses vs chef knife uses, and how to care for them, as well as a short list of some of the best carving knives and chef’s knives on the market.

 So, what exactly is so different about carving knives versus chef knives?
 Though the blade style is the main difference between them, it isn’t the only factor.
 Let’s take a closer look at some of the main differences between these two common types of kitchen knives.